 Chances are (especially if you’re a beauty junkie like us) if you’re using a lot of strong products, like an AHA exfoliator and retinol, you’re overloading on active ingredients.
-For those of you who aren’t familiar with the term active ingredients, they’re the most potent, impactful ingredients, which often only make up 2% of the overall product, as they’re so strong.
+For those of you who aren’t familiar with the term active ingredients, they’re the most potent, impactful ingredients, which often only make up 2% of the overall product (you don’t need a lot because they’re so strong).
 Some of the most common active ingredients include AHAs (glycolic and lactic acid), BHAs (salicylic acid), vitamin C, and retinol.
 However, as they’re quite harsh ingredients, you need to be really careful how much you use them.
-For example, if your cleanser, moisturizer, and exfoliator all contain AHAs and you use them every day, you could be over-exfoliating your skin, damaging your skin’s barrier, which could lead to more breakouts.
+For example, if your cleanser, moisturizer, and exfoliator all contain AHAs and you use them every day, you could be over-exfoliating your skin and damaging your skin’s barrier, which could lead to more breakouts.
 When it comes to how much of an active ingredient you should apply to your skin, stick to this general rule: the stronger the product, the less frequently you want to use it, and the more careful you need to be with using it with other potent formulas.

 Posts You'll Love:

-Another common trap you may be falling into, which could be overwhelming your skin, is not understanding the purpose of the active ingredient and then using another active ingredient that does the same thing.
+Another common trap you may be falling into that could be overwhelming your skin is not understanding the purpose of the active ingredient and then using another active ingredient that does the same thing.
 For example, lactic acid is amazingly hydrating acid, but it’s also an exfoliator – if you’re using this on the same day that you’re using an AHA toner or a salicylic acid serum, you could be over-exfoliating.
 To help you avoid making this mistake, here’s a quick breakdown of the most common active ingredients.

 AHAs (glycolic, lactic acid, citric acid): Although there’s more than one type of AHA and they all have slightly different capabilities, they all exfoliate the top layer of the skin to reveal, smoother more hydrated skin.
 If you have mature skin, a product containing AHAs is a must – but of course, you don’t need to use it every day if you’re using a retinol.